 Ductwork is an MEP work, if you are a quality engineer working in MEP contracting, this method statement is for you.

-Ductwork is a huge part of the work in a construction of a high-rise building project or even in a low-medium rise.
-So, here is a “Method Statement for Installation of Ductworks with Accessories.”
+Ductwork is a huge part of the work in the construction of a high-rise building project or even in a low-medium rise.
+So, here is a “Method Statement for Installation of Ductwork with Accessories.”

 1. Scope of Work

-The scope of this method statement is to describe the measures and ways of ductworks with required accessories as per project specification and project quality plan.
+The scope of this method statement is to describe the measures and ways of ductwork with required accessories as per project specification and project quality plan.

 2. Field of Application

-This method statement would be used to make sure the proper way of installing duct in the areas where it is designed to be in-placed such as slab soffits, through slab, roof and many more.
+This method statement for installation of ductwork and accessories would be used to make sure the proper way of installing duct in the areas where it is designed to be in-placed such as slab soffits, through the slab, roof, and many more.

 • Design Layout Drawing or Builders Work Drawing

 • Fire Dampers

 • Fire Sealant